flamendless/flamendless.github.io/_posts/2021-06-05-choosing-the-tech-stack-for-codenect.md

 # Why I Chose C++

 Ah, C++, the most complicated programming language I have used in my life.
 It is very powerful but complicated.
-Unline my defacto favorite which is Lua, even if I spend years and years using it, I will never be able to completely master it or wrap my head around it fully like with Lua (I mean, is there someone who knows C++ all throughout?).
+Unlike my defacto favorite which is Lua, even if I spend years and years using it, I will never be able to completely master it or wrap my head around it fully like with Lua (I mean, is there someone who knows C++ all throughout?).